-INDIVIDUAL PROJECT/PRESENTATION:
+GROUP PROJECT/PRESENTATION:

-Each student will work on an individual project/presentation on a topic discussed in the class.
+Each student will work on a group project on a topic discussed in the class.
 The exact topic will be determined by consulting with the professor.
 The first draft of the presentation will be due during the 4th week after the midterm exam.
 The final presentation slides will be due during the last week of class.